Skip to main content

 Some scholarships may say they are only for students pursuing a Bachelor's degree.
 Don't be afraid to ask whether an exception can be made for a student with an intellectual disability pursuing a certificate.

-For more information about specific scholarship opportunities available through a particular college, we encourage you to reach out to the inclusive service office on that campus.
+For more information about specific scholarship opportunities available through a particular college, we encourage you to reach out to the inclusive office on that campus.
 They can assist you in navigating scholarships that other students may have been able to access.

 Student Contribution